roptat/guile-irc/README.md

 (do-join irc "#test")
 ```

-6. Let the `bot' do his job.
+6. Let the `bot' do its job.
 ```scheme
 (do-runloop irc)
 ```